 A good photo of yourself (can be in the background of the page) + your name + a one-liner of what you do

 This really is everything that people need to know about you at this point.

-Oh, and one more thing, don’t get tricked into using loading screens.
+Oh, and one more thing – don’t get tricked into using loading screens.
 This only makes the experience worse for the person reading.
-Again, you need to provide real information as quickly as possible.
+You need to provide real information as quickly as possible.

 Step 3: Showcase your projects (this is where the battle is won or lost)